aahamlin/gl_analytics/README.md

 Using the GitLab [resource state events](https://docs.gitlab.com/ee/api/resource_state_events.html) API we should be able to build a tool to access the state events necessary to build a CFD from the ~workflow labels used on our Kanban board.

+**Questions**

+- Should the reports always show every stage of the workflow (e.g. scope of label "workflow::*")?
+  Presently, you can filter out individual steps of the workflow (such as, Needs Design).
+Either, this label should _not_ be included in the workflow scope or, if its included and filtered out, the report should always count the last known step (in our case "opened")?

 ## Usage